goschtl/zope/bluebream/website/docs/v1.0/dev/decisions.rst

         ["bluebream = bluebream.template:BlueBream"]

-  The implementation of "bluebream" template is defined in "bluebream.template.BlueBream".
+  The implementation of "bluebream" template is defined in "bluebream.bluebream_base.template.BlueBream".
 The template implementation location could be changed if required later.
-This leaves us an option to change "bluebream" as a namespace package if desired.

 - All the framework code will be using "zope" or "zope.app" namespace packages.
-Although "bream" could be considered as a namespace package in future.
+Although "bb" could be used as a namespace in future.

-- "bluebream" the project consists of
+- "bluebream" the project consists of project templates

-   - documentation

-   - compatibility test suite

-   - project template

-   May be documentation and compatibility test suite could be separated out to separate locations/packages later.
+- "bluebream_website" is the location where web content is stored.

+- "bbkit" is where KGS infrastructure located.

 - BlueBream 1.0 should provide an up-gradation path from Zope 3.4 KGS

-- Any "shell command" need to be repeated should not be automated by the project template.
+- Any "shell command" required to be repeated should not be automated by the project template.

 - Running ``bootstrap.py`` and ``buildout`` inside project should not be added to project template creation for the previous reason.